galaxyproject/planemo/docs/commands/run.rst

                                       Where to store outputs of a 'run' task.
       --output_json PATH              Where to store JSON dictionary describing outputs of a 'run' task.
+      --engine [galaxy|docker_galaxy|cwltool]
-      --engine [galaxy|cwltool]       Select an engine to run tools and workflows using, defaults to Galaxy, but the CWL reference implementation 'cwltool' and be
+                                      Select an engine to run or test aritfacts such as tools and workflows.
+Defaults to a local Galaxy, but running Galaxy within a Docker container or the CWL reference implementation
-                                      selected.
+                                      'cwltool' and be selected.
       --no-container, --no_container  If cwltool engine is used, disable Docker container usage.
+      --docker_galaxy_image TEXT      Docker image identifier for docker-galaxy- flavor used if engine type is specified as ``docker-galaxy``.
+Defaults to to bgruening
+                                      /galaxy-stable.
       --help                          Show this message and exit.